does certified mail require a signature does certified mail require a signature

 Benefits of Using Certified Mail

 Third, it substantiates delivery confirmation.
-Certified Mail not just confirms that the item was delivered but also provides proof, most often in the form of the recipient’s signature.
-Thus, eliminating any disputes down the line over whether or not the mail was received.
+Certified Mail not only confirms that the item was delivered but also provides proof, most often in the form of the recipient’s signature.
+Thus eliminating any disputes down the line over whether or not the mail was received.

 Potential Drawbacks of Certified Mail